Planet Earth’s Chakras

 7th or Crown Chakra – Mt.
 Kailash, Tibet (Asia)

 Mount Kailash is a Himalayan peak held sacred by people of Buddhist, Hindu, Jain, and Bon faiths.
 To climb it is considered desecration, and so no one has attempted it.
 Pilgrims from all four religions travel there from far and wide, and some circumnambulate it in full prostration.
-As I mentioned, this mountain is particularly sacred to Tibetan Buddhists, and is believed to be exactly opposite the earth from the Hope mesa area, which I included in the 1st chakra.
+As I mentioned, this mountain is particularly sacred to Tibetan Buddhists, and is believed to be exactly opposite the earth from the Hopi mesa area, which is in the radius of the Grand Canyon/root chakra.

 Other Sites